Helicoidal Transformation Method for Finite Element Models of Twisted Superconductors: Introduction

 If the magnetic field excitation is transverse, then the BC are no longer helicoidally symmetric.
 A generalization of the method is proposed in Section~\ref{sec_helicoidal_non_symmetric} for this case.
+It still results in a 2D model in some situations.
 To the best of our knowledge, this generalization is a novelty compared to state-of-the-art methods.
 Attention is again paid to the curl-free property of the magnetic field in non-conducting domains.
 The generalized model is applied to linear materials in Section~\ref{sec_filaments_verifquasi3Dmodel}, and it is shown that it reproduces the predictions of analytical models for the coupling currents~\cite{wilson1983superconducting}.
 We finally provide a brief prospect about the application of the generalized method in the presence of nonlinear materials.

-All presented models are implemented in and solved by GetDP~\cite{getdp}, geometry and mesh generation are performed by Gmsh~\cite{gmsh}.
+All presented models are implemented in and solved by GetDP~\cite{getdp}.
+Geometry and mesh generation are performed by Gmsh~\cite{gmsh}.
 All codes are open-source and available in the Life-HTS toolkit\footnote{Available: \url{www.life-hts.uliege.be}.}.